jweleszczuk/NGS_Analysis_project/RAPORT.md

 # NGS_Analysis_project

 University project, neccesary to complete the course.
 It is based on data from NCBI SRA database.
+It has been created in 2010-10-12.

 # 1. SRP003355 project
+Project was created by University of Michigan and was about Saccharomyces cerevisiae.
 ## 1.1 Aim of the project
 For this porpouse, the project with ID SRP003355, was reviewed.
 The aim of mentioned project was a collective linkage analysis to discover functional mutations in Saccharomyces cerevisiae by whole genome sequencing.